cyberconnecthq/explorer-and-cyberconnected-dapps/README.md

 * To clearly show the possibility of combining with CyberConnect.

 ### 2. Choose Architectire

-There are three architecture options.
+The following three architectures were considered.

 ![Feed](readme/12-architecture.png)

 * Option 1 is the ideal type of dApps.
-However, it is impossible to realize at the moment because the functions necessary to realize Twitter are not provided.
+However, it is impossible to realize at this moment because the distributed services for Twitter are not provided.

 * Option 2 has the advantage that the new service can easily solve the cold start problem by using the follow data already established in CyberConnect.

+  In the case of a newcomers, since there is no follow data already established in CyberConnect, it may not be very helpful.

+  In addition, follow data established in CyberConnect is mainly related to NFT.

+  Twitter does not exclusively serve the NFT, so even in this case, the already established follow data may not be very helpful.

+  From this, in this project, attention was paid to making the site interesting even for newcomers or those who are not interested in NFT.

   This option uses cyberconnect, but structurally, it is no dApp and is no different from the traditional app because the user completely depends on the central server.

+  So option 2 lost weight.

-* Option 3 is a hybrid of traditional and distributed apps.
+* Option 3 is a hybrid of traditional apps and dApps.

-  In other words, Twitter functions depend on a central server and follow functions operate like a distributed app.
+  In other words, Twitter functions depend on a central server and follow functions operate like a dApp.

-So, to have a sense of challenge, I chose option 3 experimentally.
+In the end, to have a sense of challenge, I chose option 3 experimentally in this bounty.

 ### 3. Login with Metamask
-If we truly want to do a decentralized app, we must use a suitable login method.
+If we truly want to do a dApp, we must use a suitable login method.
 Login using email or social account is the most commonly used now.

 This method is subordinate to large corporations.